ugbodagadave/mira/memory-bank/activeContext.md

 # Active Context: Mira AI Agent

 ## Current Focus
-- **Phase 1: Core Bot & NLU Integration**
+- **Phase 2: API Integrations**
-- **Current Task**: 1.2 - NLU Intent Classification.
+- **Current Task**: 2.1 - Implement UnleashNFTs API Service.

 ## Next Steps
-1. Commit the new `nlu/processor.py` and updated `bot.py` and test files.
+1. Commit the new `services/unleashnfts_api.py` and its corresponding test file.
-2. Push the initial project structure and NLU integration to the remote GitHub repository.
-3. Move to Phase 2, Task 2.1: UnleashNFTs API Service, using the Task Manager MCP.
+2. Mark Task `task-34` as complete in the Task Manager.
+3. Request user approval for the completed task.
+4. Retrieve the next task from the Task Manager.

 ## Active Decisions
 - The directory structure is confirmed as per the development plan.